vjekob/al-objid/vscode-extension/README.md

 ### Making it extra secure: configuring your own back end

 The extension uses public Azure Functions endpoints for communication with the back-end service.
 You don't need to configure anything.
-However, it's okay to be concerned about your information being shared over a publicly available API.
+However, if you are concerned with your information being shared across a public network with public services, you may want to deploy your own AL Object ID Ninja infrastructure.

+If you choose to do so, please read the [Deploying a Self-Maintained Back End](https://github.com/vjekob/al-objid/tree/master/doc/DeployingBackEnd.md) document.

 While AL Object ID Ninja does not expose any of your sensitive information, since this is a public service, you may want to use your own back end instead.
 This is possible.
 In that case, do this: